Stanly County DWI Court Process

 3. Trial (If No Plea Deal)

-- What prosecution must prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving a vehicle while impaired by alcohol or drugs.
-This impairment can be demonstrated through evidence of your BAC level exceeding 0.08, or through observations of your behavior and driving.
+- What prosecution must prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you:

-- Typical trial length: A DUI trial in Stanly County can last anywhere from one to several days, depending on the complexity of the case and the number of witnesses involved.
+- Typical trial length: The length of a DUI trial can vary depending on the complexity of the case.

 Penalties for DUI in Stanly County, NC